Lawrence-lugs/eyeriss/README.md

 PE Cluster modelled after Eyeriss

-Completely flexible in terms of the activation size and kernel size Assumes square kernel and activations
+Completely flexible in terms of the activation size and kernel size.

+Assumes square kernel and activations

-Generate the input files using the ipynb, and then change the top two parameters of the testbench before running.
+Generate the input files using the ipynb, and then change the top two

+parameters of the testbench before running.

 ### How to run